nxllxvxxd/Microsoft-Rewards-Auto-Search-Scripts/README.md

-# Yeah so unless you are retarded you realize I have no and will not ever update this I made this in highschool and lost interest in this project long ago
+# Yeah so unless you are retarded you realize I have no will or want to ever update this I made this in highschool and lost interest in this project long ago

 # Microsoft-Rewards-Macro